LiYanan2004/MarkdownView/README.md

 - CommonMark rendering with tables, task lists, images, links, block quotes, headings, and code blocks.
 - LaTeX math rendering for inline and display math on iOS and macOS.
-- Syntax-highlighted code blocks with configurable light and dark Highlightr themes.
+- Syntax-highlighted code blocks with configurable light and dark Highlightr themes on iOS and macOS.
-- SVG and network image rendering.
+- SVG, network, asset catalog, and relative-path image rendering.
 - `MarkdownText` for text-based rendering with continuous text selection on iOS and macOS.
-- `MarkdownReader` and `MarkdownTableOfContentReader` for sharing parsed content and building navigation.
+- `MarkdownReader`, `StreamingMarkdownReader`, and `MarkdownTableOfContentReader` for sharing parsed content, streaming updates, and building navigation.
 - Custom fonts, heading styles, list markers, tint colors, component spacing, block quote styles, code block styles, and table styles.
 - Custom renderers for images, links, and block directives.